Douwe-Spaanderman/InteractiveNet/README.md

 After training has been run, InteractiveNet can be used to test the data present in imagesTs (and compare to labelsTs if available).
 Note that you need to adhere to this [format](documentation/dataset_conversion.md).

-Testing consists of three parts, identifying best postprocessing (this has to be run ones), running prediction for each fold, and ensembling. **Note that you should only continue when are folds have been trained**.
+Testing consists of three parts, identifying best postprocessing (this has to be run ones), running prediction for each fold, and ensembling. **Note that you should only continue when all folds have been trained**.
 In order to run the complete testing pipeline you can use:

 ```
 interactivenet_test -t TaskXXX_YOURTASK